chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I'm Xin Chen, a Full-Stack Developer from China, now based in Munich with an Opportunity Card work permit.

-I have over 8 years of experience in web development, mainly focusing on the frontend with technologies like React, Vue.js, and TypeScript.
-Over the years, I have grown from junior to senior roles, building scalable and high-performance web applications.
+With over 8 years of experience in web development, I specialize in frontend technologies like React, Vue.js, and TypeScript.
 I also have hands-on experience with Spring Boot on the backend, so I can collaborate smoothly with backend teams.

+In my last role at Toyou Feiji Electronics, I led the architecture redesign of a storage management platform, implementing Vue.js based separation system, optimizing build times by over 60% using Vite, and developing Redfish-compliant RESTful APIs.

+I actively contribute to open-source projects, maintaining GitHub projects with over 670 stars, aligning with the innovative spirit emphasized in your job description.

 I've completed intensive German courses and reached B1 level.
-I'm motivated to join a German company where I can contribute to innovative projects and continue growing as a web developer.

-I'm also a passionate open-source contributor, with a few personal projects on GitHub that have gained over 670 stars, aligning with the innovative spirit emphasized in your job description.
+I'm inspired by Sungrow's mission - 'Clean Power for All'.
+I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a field I'm passionate about.

 I look forward to talking about how I can support your team.